MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

 > [!Note]
 > Pour plus d’informations sur les annonces d’entrée et de sortie dans Microsoft Teams, voir [Activer ou désactiver les annonces d’entrée et de sortie des réunions dans Microsoft Teams](/MicrosoftTeams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams).

-Lorsque vous configurez l’audioconférence dans Microsoft 365 ou Office 365, vous obtiendrez un pont de conférence audio.
-Un pont de conférence peut contenir un ou plusieurs numéros de téléphone que les utilisateurs utiliseront pour appeler une réunion Skype entreprise.
+Lorsque vous configurationnez l’audioconférence dans Microsoft 365 ou Office 365, vous recevez un pont d’audioconférence.
+Un pont de conférence peut contenir un ou plusieurs numéros de téléphone que les personnes utiliseront pour appeler une réunion Skype Entreprise.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
 A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.